temporalio/documentation/docs/cli/cmd-options.md

 ## global

-Flag to indicate whether Namespace is a Global Namespace.
+Flag to indicate whether a Namespace is a Global Namespace.

 ## grpc-meta

 Contains gRPC metadata to send with requests (format: key=value).
 Values must be in a valid JSON format.

 ## headless